דלג לתוכן הראשי

 What about heart disease, diabetes, and lung health?

 The environmental story does not end with the brain.
 The same pollutants that accelerate brain aging also accelerate heart disease, type 2 diabetes, COPD, and even lung cancer.
-PM2.5 has been recognized by the WHO as a Group 1 carcinogen, alongside smoking and radiation.
+PM2.5 has been recognized by the IARC (the WHO's International Agency for Research on Cancer) as a Group 1 carcinogen, alongside smoking and radiation.
 Daily exposure to poor urban air is equivalent, in terms of excess mortality, to smoking several cigarettes a day, even if the individual does not smoke.

-The concept of the Exposome, the totality of environmental exposures over a lifetime, is becoming central to aging research.
+The concept of the Exposome, the totality of environmental exposures over a lifetime, is becoming central in aging research.
 The genome determines potential; the Exposome determines realization.
-A person with excellent genes who grows up next to a busy road with lead in the pipes will age faster than a person with average genes who grows up in clean air.
+A person with excellent genes who grew up next to a busy road and with lead in the pipes will age faster than a person with average genes who grew up in clean air.

 This is why endocrinologists, cardiologists, and neurologists are increasingly interested in environmental medicine.
 The body is one, the exposure is one, the aging is one.